 "Before Magic Patterns, I used to write full documents of text to explain what I was thinking.
 It slowed everything down."

+Now with Magic Patterns, it takes just a few seconds.
+I can screenshot our existing product, prompt it, and iterate right there.
+The team sees exactly what I'm thinking instead of trying to interpret paragraphs of text.
 Magic Patterns gave us a faster way to visualize and communicate ideas across teams.
 With a simple prompt, I can turn my concepts into visual mockups within seconds, with no Figma setup or design back and forth required.

 Now I can build what's in my head, even though I'm not a designer.
 Magic Patterns makes it easy to show, not tell.
 Our product team can jump into Magic Patterns, build something quickly, add it to a PRD, and kick off a project with engineers immediately.